Shawn-McSorley/Shawn-McSorley.github.io/_posts/2025-03-11-software-phase-locked-loops.md.md

 $$ S_{\phi, \bar A}(f)=\frac{2}{A^2}S_\bar A(f),$$

 for signal amplitude $A$.
-This essentially tells us how our signal-to-noise ratio limits our measurement.
+This essentially tells us how our signal-to-noise (SNR) ratio limits our measurement.
 As our signal decreases, we see more additive noise in our phase measurement.
 This is a very important result!

 <details>
 <summary>Click to expand</summary>